Frequently Ask Questions

 Studies Abroad - For the student pursuing studies abroad Eligibility is USD $2,50,000 per financial as per RBI however it is restricted to amount as mentioned in university fees letter

-A blocked account, also known as ‘Sperrkonto’, is a special account which needs to be opened, when you start your German Visa application process, from your home country.
+A blocked account also known as 'Sperrkonto' is a special account which needs to be opened, when you start your German Visa application process, from your home country.
 Needless to say, it is a prerequisite document of your Visa application process.

-It is extremely important that you exercise caution when you open the blocked account.
+It is extremely important that you exercise caution when you open the bank account.
 A Blocked account is a proof of financial means provided to the Foreign Office of the Federal Republic of Germany.
 Therefore, it is very important for your blocked account to be accredited by the Foreign Office of the Federal Republic of Germany.
 Be aware that not all accounts are equally accepted by all authorities.
 Make sure that the provider you choose covers all your needs.

-Security and acceptance should have a higher priority over saving a little amount of money on fees; because, in the end, you could end up paying higher if things do not go as expected.
+Security and acceptance should have a higher priority over saving a little amount of money on fees because, in the end, you could end up paying higher if things do not go as expected.
 Blocked accounts based on a fully licensed bank in Germany only provide full deposit protection and comprehensive acceptance.
 Also, it is very important for the Blocked account holder to understand the cost of funding for the blocked account and for refund if any in case of Visa refusal.

 Below is the list of documents required to open a RemitX blocked account: